saurabh97kum/digit-recognition/README.md

 # 🧠 Handwritten Digit Recognition using Deep Learning

-This project demonstrates two types of neural network architectures — a Fully Connected Neural Network and a Convolutional Neural Network (CNN) — to classify handwritten digits from the MNIST dataset using **TensorFlow/Keras**.
+This project compares two neural network architectures — a fully connected (dense) network and a convolutional neural network (CNN) — to classify handwritten digits from the MNIST dataset using TensorFlow and Keras.
+It evaluates their performance, visualizes errors, and interprets model predictions.

 ---